PSCC Earth Day 2015

-Friday, April 25, 9-11am, Sustainability table and FREE refillable water bottles and Earth Day t-shirt giveaway, Division Street campus.
+Sustainability table (FREE refillable water bottles and Earth Day t-shirts given away to students!), Lobby, Division Street campus

-Screening of the new documentary "Water Blues Green Solutions" will be shown:
+Screening of the new documentary "Water Blues Green Solutions", MA109 Community Room, Magnolia Avenue campus

 Thanks to the following for their generous support: EarthFare, Erie Insurance, Food City, Fresh Market, Green Mountain Coffee, Home Depot, Pop Culture, Moe's Southwest Grill, and World Market!